ankschoubey/old-blog/_posts/2022-09-08-response-type.md

 ---
 layout: post
 comments: true
-description: For Chaos Engineering and Continuous Delivery
+description: Practical Chaos Engineering Part 1
 categories: [chaos-engineering]
 last_modified_at: 2022-09-08T20:52:08.052481
 last-modified-purpose:
 permalink: /response-type-field/
-title: Practical Chaos Engineering Part 1 - A responseType field to all response classes
+title:  A responseType field for all response classes
 toc: true
 image: /images/response-type-field.png
 ---

-The inspiration for this blogpost is [API response in a video by Chaos Monkey for Spring Boot](https://youtu.be/7sQiIR9qCdA?t=690)
+The inspiration for this blog post is [API response in a video by Chaos Monkey for Spring Boot](https://youtu.be/7sQiIR9qCdA?t=690)

-A common pattern for handling network assaults is Circuit Breaker.
+A typical pattern for handling network assaults is Circuit Breaker.

-Circuit breaker would replace a network delay or failure code with a fallback code, making the code resilent.
+A circuit breaker would replace a network delay or failure code with a fallback code, making the code resilient.

-When using fallback code, often it's important to show the end user that fallback data is being presented.
+Ideally, the user is indicated when fallback data is used.

-This can as simple as adding a responseMetadata field within Response of all HTTP status.
+This can be as simple as adding a `responseMetadata` field within HTTP Response.

 ```json
 {